Film Making Tips for Driving Scenes in Cinematography

-In film making, up and coming cinematographers seem to have a love/hate association with shooting scenes that involve driving a vehicle.
+In cinematography, up and coming cinematographers seem to have a love/hate relationship with shooting driving scenes that involve vehicles, especially when it is moving.

-If you are an up and coming cinematographer, or a videography enthusiast, then these simple to follow tips that have been tested and true can help you avoid the associated hassles, and you will be able to shoot car scenes that look realistic and professional, and as good as they do in films.
+If you are a budding cinematographer, these simple tips that have been tested and proved to work can help you avoid the hassles associated with shooting driving scenes.
+You should be able to shoot car scenes that appear genuine and professionally put together and have your video look as good as they do in films.

-There are 3 methods you can adopt for lighting car interiors and creating great driving scenes.
+There are 4 methods you can adopt to create great driving scenes.

-- Using small hidden cameras placed within the car
+- Installing small hidden cameras in a moving car

 Another good set up used by cinematographers is to light your green background evenly and ensure the lighting inside the vehicle matches the natural light in your outdoor scene.
 When shooting your video from the side, using a strong backlight beaming from the back of your talent will aid in forming their shape from the background.

 Using a process trailer to tow and power the vehicle is the best method used by cinematographers to shoot a driving scene.
-It is the most realistic method that will give you the most control, and will give the desired results.
+It is the most realistic method that will give you the most control and the desired results.

 A process trailer has a wide berth, serves as a moving camera platform and is towed by another vehicle.
-The good thing about a process trailer is that both the film making crew and all required videography equipments can be set up around the vehicle while it's I motion.
+The good thing about a process trailer is that both the filmmaking crew and all required equipment can be set up around the vehicle while it is in motion.

-As effective and as efficient as they can be, the only snag it that they come very expensive, and because of their large and extra wide size, they often require the use of a police escort, and this adds considerably to the cost.
-But due to the level of safety it affords the talent, the natural setting, and its convenience for the crew, they are well worth the cost and effort.
+As effective and as efficient as they can be, the only snag is that they come very expensive, and because of their large and extra wide size, they often require the use of a police escort which adds a considerable chunk to the budget.

 - White blankets or cloth